Meek Mill's 'Expensive Pain' comes with a heavy cost

 6 of10 Meek Mill poses for a portrait at the Roc Nation offices in New York on Sept.
 22, 2021, to promote his upcoming album “Expensive Pain.”
 The Philadelphia rapper is planning a concert on Oct.
 23 at Madison Square Garden to celebrate the new album.
 (Photo by Andy Kropa/Invision/AP) Andy Kropa/Andy Kropa/Invision/AP Show More Show Less

-7 of10 FILE - Meek Mill performs at Global Citizen Live in Central Park in New York on Sept.
-25, 2021.
-Mill is back with his fifth solo studio album, “Expensive Pain.”
+7 of10 Meek Mill poses for a portrait at the Roc Nation offices in New York on Sept.
+22, 2021, to promote his upcoming album “Expensive Pain.”
 The Philadelphia rapper is planning a concert on Oct.
 23 at Madison Square Garden to celebrate the new album.
-(Photo by Evan Agostini/Invision/AP, File) Evan Agostini/Evan Agostini/Invision/AP Show More Show Less
+(Photo by Andy Kropa/Invision/AP) Andy Kropa/Andy Kropa/Invision/AP Show More Show Less

 8 of10 Meek Mill poses for a portrait at the Roc Nation offices in New York on Sept.
 22, 2021, to promote his upcoming album “Expensive Pain.”
 The Philadelphia rapper is planning a concert on Oct.
 23 at Madison Square Garden to celebrate the new album.
 (Photo by Andy Kropa/Invision/AP) Andy Kropa/Andy Kropa/Invision/AP Show More Show Less

-9 of10 Meek Mill poses for a portrait at the Roc Nation offices in New York on Sept.
-22, 2021, to promote his upcoming album “Expensive Pain.”
+9 of10 FILE - Meek Mill performs at Global Citizen Live in Central Park in New York on Sept.
+25, 2021.
+Mill is back with his fifth solo studio album, “Expensive Pain.”
 The Philadelphia rapper is planning a concert on Oct.
 23 at Madison Square Garden to celebrate the new album.
-(Photo by Andy Kropa/Invision/AP) Andy Kropa/Andy Kropa/Invision/AP Show More Show Less
+(Photo by Evan Agostini/Invision/AP, File) Evan Agostini/Evan Agostini/Invision/AP Show More Show Less

 10 of10

-“I just feel like I’m a pullover away from running into the wrong cop, getting into a wild situation,” said the 34-year-old rapper and social activist, born Robert Williams.
+“I just feel like I’m a pullover away from running into the wrong cop, getting into a wild situation,” said the 34-year-old rapper, born Robert Williams.
 “My whole adult life, I was on probation the whole way.
 So, it’s like a natural feeling.
 I would be lying if I said I felt totally free.”

 Written By